Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/dataset-dimensions.md

             }
 ```

-# dimensions
+# Dimensions

-The dimensions describe the different axes on the data set. ([see referential system explanation](/NDE_Open_File_Format/docs/conventions/conventions.html))
+The dimensions describe the different axes of the data set ([see referential system explanation](/NDE_Open_File_Format/docs/conventions/conventions.html)).

-It is an array of Dimension [Objects](/NDE_Open_File_Format/docs/general-concepts/objects/objects.html) that are always given in the same order as the HDF5 data has been created. (dim 0, 1, 2)
+It is an array of dimension [objects](/NDE_Open_File_Format/docs/general-concepts/objects/objects.html) that are always given in the same order as the HDF5 data has been created (dim 0, 1, 2).

-Those dimensions can varies depending on the the group and scan types.
+These dimensions can vary depending on the the group and scan types.

 # Phased Array One Line Scan

-Take for exemple, this zero degree one line scan inspection which has an [Independent storageMode](/NDE_Open_File_Format/docs/schema_doc.html#groups_items_oneOf_i1_dataset_storageMode).
+For an example, see this zero degree one line scan inspection, which has an [Independent storageMode](/NDE_Open_File_Format/docs/schema_doc.html#groups_items_oneOf_i1_dataset_storageMode).

 ![PAOneLineScanDatatset.jpg](/NDE_Open_File_Format/assets/images/general-concepts/PAOneLineScanDatatset.jpg)